-Nearly 20 million crimes were committed in the United States in 2018!
+More than 39 million crimes were committed in the United States in 2020!
 Most of these offenses were perpetrated against everyday citizens like you and me.
-Folks who live in nice areas and are not surrounded by crime riddled ghettos or communities.
 These crimes ranged from homicide and rape, all the way to larceny and automobile thefts.

 One of the most alarming statistics is one out of six females will be sexually assaulted in the U.S. in 2022 — that’s one sexual assault every 68 seconds!
 In addition, females between the ages of 18-34, are being assaulted twice as often as the rest of the population, according to RAINN (Rape, Abuse & Incest National Network).
 In reality, RAINN admits this second number may be much higher, considering a majority of sexual assaults on college campuses go unreported because of guilt associated with alcohol induced events and/or date rapes.